Italian Civic League - Founded 1932 Rochester, NY

 ITALEO Italian American Law Enforcement Officers

-Italian-American Law Enforcement Officers of Greater Rochcester, New York
+Italian-American Law Enforcement Officers of Greater Rochester, New York

 ITALEO, founded in 1993, is an association dedicated to preserving and honoring the wonderful Italian heritage among Italian-Americans in law enforcement and to further develop camaraderie among its members.